mrjaydeep/Video-Streaming-Using-Webcam/README.md

-##Video-Streaming-Using-Webcam
+## Video-Streaming-Using-Webcam

--Real-Time Video Streaming with Flask and OpenCV
+- **Real-Time Video Streaming with Flask and OpenCV**
--This project demonstrates how to capture real-time video from your system’s camera using OpenCV and stream it to a web page using Flask.
+- This project demonstrates how to capture real-time video from your system’s camera using OpenCV and stream it to a web page using Flask.
--It leverages the power of Flask's lightweight framework to build a web application that serves a live video stream over the network.
+- It leverages the power of Flask's lightweight framework to build a web application that serves a live video stream over the network.

 ## Key Features
 - Captures real-time video using OpenCV (`cv2.VideoCapture()`).